 Service in all its forms carries the message of hope in recovery – while giving us the opportunity to practice the principles with others on the same spiritual journey.

-As the Declaration states, “When anyone, anywhere, reaches out for help, I want the hand of Al-Anon and Alateen always to be there – and for that I am responsible.”
+As the Declaration states,”When anyone, anywhere, reaches out for help, let the hand of Al-Anon and Alateen always be there, and—Let It Begin with Me.”

 Meeting Chair/Secretary – Opens the meeting by reading the Preamble or the Welcome and leads the group in reciting the Serenity Prayer; follows the group’s meeting format.
 Introduces speakers or announces the subject of the meeting.
 Invites members to take part.